algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

    - **Homes**: The lily pad homes are located at the top of the screen, where Frogger must reach to complete the level.
    - **Score**: The player’s current score is displayed at the top of the screen.
    - **Timer**: A timer counts down the remaining time for the player to complete the level.
+   - **Lives**: The number of lives remaining is displayed at the top of the screen.

 **Game Over Screen**